 Along the coast of Oaxaca are several laidback beach towns, each with various coves of beautiful beaches.

-Huatulco, Oaxaca, is known for its nine bays that encompass an awe-inspiring 36 beaches over more than 20 miles of coastline.
+Huatulco, Oaxaca, is known for its nine bays encompassing an awe-inspiring 36 beaches over over 20 miles of coastline.
 The western edge of town is surrounded by a national park where you can still find secluded stretches of beach.

 Actually, many of the best beaches in Oaxaca can be found in Huatulco.
-And that’s a good start when looking for the best places to live in Mexico on the beach.
+And that’s a good start when looking for cheap places to live in Mexico on the beach.

-You’ll find the most affordable places to live in the town of La Crucecita.
+You’ll find one of the most affordable places to live in Mexico in the town of La Crucecita.
 Expect to pay $500-750 US for a 2-bedroom apartment in the center.
 And slightly more for a smaller space near the ocean.

 Depending on your lifestyle, the cost of living in Huatulco, Oaxaca, should average $1500-2000 US per month.